max10rogerio/rocketseat-bootcamp/README.md

 Don't use `../` to access files, this template includes `import from root`

 Exemple:
-If you need import a component in your screen, do:
+If you need import a component in your page, do:
 > components/Test.js
 ```js
 import React from 'react'

 export default () => <p>Test</p>
 ```
-> screens/Home
+> pages/Home
 ```js
 import React from 'react'